Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 - How to **analyze time series data** using native Snowflake time series functions
 - How to **create custom time series functions** and procedure in Snowflake
 - How to **deploy a Streamlit application using Snowflake CLI** to enable end users to run time series analytics

+### Feedback

+Thank you for participating in the **Getting Started with Time Series Analytics for IoT in Snowflake** hands on lab!

+We would greatly appreciate get your feedback in our [**Time series analytics survey**](https://docs.google.com/forms/d/e/1FAIpQLSft8rz7OslJoZ4JZIUWMcNjdD45FwKZH5BGNRGY1n5kNIu1dg/viewform).

 ### Additional Resources